 - 2 nectarines pitted and sliced into ½-inch wedges

 - ½ English cucumber sliced into ¼-inch wedges

-- ¼ sweet onion sliced thin
+- ¼ white onion sliced thin

 - 6 oz mini mozzarella balls